If tacos are a weekly staple in your house, try preparing this family favorite in a healthier way.

 3 cups washed and chopped spinach

-3 Swiss chard leaves, washed, red vein removed, each large strip cut in half horizontally
+3 Swiss chard leaves, washed, red vein removed and each large strip cut in half horizontally

 - Heat the oil in a large skillet over medium-high heat and sauté the onion until translucent, about 2 minutes.